Constellation Logo Constellation Logo skip to main content

 Cost of public EV charging vs. charging at home

 It isn’t always possible to charge your car at home.
 When traveling distances, you’ll likely need to use a public electric car charging station.
 Prices to charge your vehicle will vary by region and supplier.
 Keep in mind you will be paying for more than just the electricity.
 You’ll pay a premium to the supplier and for the facilities.
-For a point of reference, fully charging your EV at a public charging station in California will cost around $12 for a Level 2 charge and $16 for a Level 3 fast charge.
+For a point of reference, fully charging an EV with a 150-mile range and 40-kWh battery at a public charging station in California will cost around $12 for a Level 2 charge and $16 for a Level 3 fast charge.

 Final take on EV charging costs